theinvertedform/umt.world/about.md

 2. Page Structure

 	One of the classic things that hypertext theorists love to talk about is linking.
 In many examples of early hypertextual works, made when monitors were much more primitive than today, pages were designed for a single viewport.
 In contrast to this, another version of the website is based on "long" pages, like a scroll.
 The idea is to create anchored sections that can be linked.
-Sub-sectioning can be challenging to pull off if the goal is "literary," but there is a precedent for it in works of Contemporary literature (like *A Thousand Plateaus*, by Gilles Deleuze and Felix Guattari; or *Flights* by Olga Tokarczuk).
+Sub-sectioning can be challenging to pull off if the goal is "literary," but there is a precedent for it in works of Contemporary literature (like @deleuze1987, by @deleuze and @guattari; or @tokarczuk2017 by @tokarczuk).
 Linking makes the website a real work of art.

 3. Metadata